Malta prime minister expected to quit in crisis over journalist murder

 In a separate case on Friday showing how the corruption allegations have closed in on the government, a court ordered Mizzi, Carduna and Finance Minister Edward Scicluna to face a criminal probe over the granting of a contract to run hospitals.
 The three all deny wrongdoing in that case.

-Muscat has previously rebuffed calls to quit.
+Muscat has previously rebeffed calls to quit.

 “I will not abdicate my responsibilities.
 Malta needs stable leadership and I will continue to take decisions in the interests of the country and will not protect anyone,” he said.